wso2/docs-is/en/asgardeo/docs/guides/users/migrate-users-to-asgardeo/migrate-passwords.md

     !!! tip

-        External authentication might take a significant processing time depending on the legacy IdP and network delays.
-Therefore it is recommended to perform the external authentication asynchronously without holding an active connection until the external authentication process completes.
+        External authentication may require additional processing time depending on the legacy IdP and network delays.
+Therefore it is recommended to perform the external authentication asynchronously without holding an active connection until the external authentication completes.

     - **Start authentication endpoint** - to initiate the authentication process with the legacy system.
 This endpoint should accept the request, return a response with a unique random identifier (preferably a UUID) and then start the external authentication process.